leetcode-python-java/leetcode-python-java/README.md

 * How does Rails combine ActionController, ActionView and Routes together?

-* How does puma, rack, Rails work together?
+* How does Puma, Rack, Rails work together?

 * What's Puma's multiple threads?